Why move to Canada? Wondering if Canada is a good place to live? Here’s the ultimate guide to all the fantastic advantages of living in Canada!

 4: Great job opportunities

-Under the Federal Skilled Workers programme there are currently 347 occupations that can qualify you for fast track entry.
-They cover a huge variety of occupations including medical, engineering, management, construction and more.
+Under the Federal Skilled Workers programme, there are currently 370 occupations that can qualify you for fast-track entry.
+They cover a vast variety of occupations including medical, engineering, management, construction and more.
 So check out the latest list to see if your skill is listed.

-But not only are there great opportunities, Canada’s laid back and relaxed style means that there is less of the stress you might have been used to in your home country.
+Not only are there great opportunities, but Canada’s laid-back and relaxed style means that there is less of the stress you might have been used to in your home country.

 5: Family friendly